hnushrat/cryptic/README.md

 **For the Auto Encoder model:**
 - If you want to retrain it, run "auto_enc.py".
 This will save the best-trained encoder model as "best_encoder.h5".
 - Next, run "encoded_inputs_lstm.py" to train the classification model on the encoded inputs.
-The saved model will be named "encoded_inputs_model.h5"
+The model will be saved as "encoded_inputs_model.h5"

 **For the LSTM model:**
 - Run "lstm_tf.py" to train the classification model.
 The saved model will be named "best_classifier_2.h5"